All Episodes

 They don't want to look at the legacy of the Obama administration.

-They don't want to look at what's promised, not just by President Elect Trump, but by the Republicans in Congress who will have no excuses now.
+They don't want to look at what's promised, not just by President-elect Trump, but by the Republicans in Congress, who will have no excuses now.

 Even when you gave us a majority in the House and the Senate.

-But that excuse is gone.
+I understand, but that excuse is gone.

 They don't have that excuse anymore.

-They're gonna have to get very creative.
+They're going to have to get very creative.

-You know, I I don't know how, I don't know how Mitch McConnell, I don't know how leaders in the House and the Senate are going to be able to look the American people in the eye and say, yeah, we know that we promised to work with the Trump presidency on tax reform, but yeah, we just can't, you know, we just can't do that.
+You know, I don't know how, I don't know how Mitch McConnell, I don't know how leaders in the House and the Senate are going to be able to look the American people in the eye and say, yeah, we know that we promised to work with the Trump presidency on tax reform, but yeah, we just can't, you know, we just can't do that.

 No.